Secretary belongs to the most popular jobs among women. That means one thing for you – you will face a tough competition in your interview.

 I will try to answers all these questions.
 My name is Jacob Gates, I have been working in recruitment for twenty years, and today I will try to help you to get a job.
 Welcome!

 What will decide a winner in a secretary interview?

 Typical secretary interview can hardly be compared to any other job interview.
-Personal preferences play a much more important role than they do usually do, especially if we speak about interviews in small and middle sized companies.
+Personal preferences play a much more important role than they usually do, especially if we speak about interviews in small and middle sized companies.

-Think about a flight attendant position–a bad looking or obese person will hardly get the job, since looking good (or at least charismatic) is one of the basic requirements flight attendants have to meet.
+Think about a flight attendant position–a bad looking person, or obese one, will hardly get the job.
+Looking good (or at least charismatic) is definitely one of the job requirements for flight attendants.

 Answers to interview questions

 Having said that, the times when nice smile and deep neckline sufficed to get a job are long gone.

 You will deal with some tough questions, and you will have to demonstrate your listening skills, social skills, and understanding for the job.